Active Learning a Convex Body in Low Dimensions: An instance-optimal approximation in two dimensions

 \subsubsection{Vertical pocket splitting}

 \seclab{pocket:split}

 Consider a pocket $\Pocket$ such that all of its points lie vertically above $\inapx$, and the bottom of $\Pocket$ is part of a segment of $\partial \inapx$, see \figref{v:pocket}.
 Such a pocket can be viewed as being defined by an interval on the $x$-axis corresponding to its two vertical walls.
 Let $\USet_\Pocket$ be the set of unclassified points in this pocket.
-In each iteration, the algorithm computes the center point of $\USet_\Pocket$, and queries the separation oracle.
+In each iteration, the algorithm computes the centerpoint $\query$ of $\USet_\Pocket$, and queries the separation oracle for the label of $\query$.
 As long as the query point is outside $\body$, the algorithm performs a \RemoveOp{} operation using the returned separating line.

 When the oracle returns that the query point $\query$ is inside $\body$, the algorithm computes the vertical line $\Line_\query$ through $\query$.
 The algorithm now performs line cleaning on this vertical line.
 This operation splits $\Pocket$ into two sub-pockets.
 Crucially, since $\query$ was a centerpoint for $\USet_\Pocket$, the number of points in each of the two sub-pockets is at most $2\cardin{\USet_\Pocket}/3$.
 See \figref{v:pocket}.